csula/cs460-fall-2015/documents/homeworks/homework1.md

 # Tasks

-1. Run provided main method
-2. Read graph from file
+1. Read graph from file
-3. Write graph to file
-4. Verify code by looking at graph
+2. Verify code by looking at graph
-5. Visualize graph [Optional]
+3. Visualize graph [Optional]

 # Deliverable